tobianointing/sunbird_setup/README.md

 clone the repo

-go to docker-compose.yml file and replace the keycloak image with:
+if you are not using macros, go to docker-compose.yml file and replace the keycloak image with:
 ```
 ghcr.io/sunbird-rc/sunbird-rc-keycloak:latest
 ```
-if you are not using macros.

 ```
 docker compose down